 - Invite customers to ask for napkins instead of giving them out automatically.

 - Invite customers to use their own containers for take-away.
-Check out my blog post on how best to facilitate customer’s own containers.
+Check out my article on how best to facilitate customer’s own containers.

 - Give discounts for reusable coffee cups and get listed on the conscious cup’s cafe map.
 Here’s a explaination on how to facilitate reusable coffee without risk of contamination; Contactless Coffee

 - If you use compostable single-use cups or containers for take-away provide a designated bin for them and explain why.